nmarhari/Linux-Producer-Consumer-Problem/README.md

 1. Clone the repository OR download the files
 2. Navigate to the folder
 3. Compile using a couple commands:
-  a. g++ producer.cpp -pthread -lrt -o producer
+  - g++ producer.cpp -pthread -lrt -o producer
-  b. g++ consumer.cpp -pthread -lrt -o consumer
+  - g++ consumer.cpp -pthread -lrt -o consumer
-  c. ./producer & ./consumer &
+  - ./producer & ./consumer &
 4. Success!

 ## What this program is intended to do